codurance/site/_posts/2015-11-22-changing-scalatra-and-sbt-directories.md

 	> /scr/test/scala       // tests
 	> /scr/test/resouces    // test resources

 For the past few years I've been experimenting with different directory structure for my projects.
-I want my directories to be more meaninful when it comes to explain the business domain.
+I want my directories to be more meaningful when it comes to explain the business domain.
 The new directory structure is part of what I call _Interaction Driven Design (IDD)_ and a full talk on it can be found in our [videos area](http://codurance.com/videos/).
 I give a lot of details about the rational behind the new directory structure on that talk.

 The directory structure I would like to use for this new project is: